 Do you get paid to talk about books?

-That is a great question.
-I have never been paid to review or talk about a book but if that ever happens (a girl can wish!)
-I would certainly let you know!
+I have only ever been paid (by a publisher) to share abut a book I had already read and loved!
 I do get books for free in exchange for reviewing them which is something that I feel so grateful for.
 I always note when this is the case at the bottom of my book reviews if you are curious.

 More About Affiliate Links & Making Money Through This Blog…

-I have recently started using affiliate links through Amazon as a way to help support this blog.
+I do use affiliate links through Amazon as a way to help support this blog.
 While I don’t plan on this ever being my “job”, this website does cost money to run.
 I like to think eventually affiliate links could help offset some of these costs (like my WordPress site for instance).
 So if you see the following…

-I am planning on doing a longer post about this soon but for instance, if someone purchases a book through one of my affiliate links, like a Kindle book, I make about .25-50 cents for that purchase depending on the cost of the book.
+I shared more about this on a recent Q&A post HERE, but for instance, if someone purchases a book through one of my affiliate links, like a Kindle book, I make about .25-50 cents for that purchase depending on the cost of the book.
 I receive a percentage (similar to a commission) for sending someone to the website to make the purchase.
 This comes out of the cost of the item and does not cost the person using the link anything extra.